What does a Measurement Technician do?

 Responsibilities:

-- Perform accurate measurements of various components and materials using specialized tools and equipment.
+- Perform accurate measurements of various components using appropriate tools and techniques.

-- Calibrate and maintain measurement instruments to ensure they are functioning correctly.
+- Calibrate and maintain measurement equipment to ensure accuracy and reliability.

-- Collaborate with engineering and quality assurance teams to troubleshoot measurement issues and improve processes.
+- Collaborate with engineering and production teams to troubleshoot measurement issues and improve processes.

 Qualifications

-- High school diploma or equivalent; technical certification or degree in a related field is preferred.
+- High school diploma or equivalent; technical certification in measurement or related field is a plus.

 - Proven experience as a Measurement Technician or similar role.